Please ensure Javascript is enabled for purposes of website accessibility Fortified Milk & Muscle Myths for Seniors

 science nutrition <strong>blog</strong>

 Fortified milk is high in good-quality protein and a variety of critical nutrients.
 It is an excellent beverage for fluid replacement after exercise.
-Australian researchers found that fortified milk supplements (1 pint per day) did not enhance the effects of a weight training program on body composition, strength, or physical performance in 180 men 50-79 years old.
+Australian researchers found that fortified milk supplements (1 pint per day) did not enhance the effects of a weight training program on body composition, muscle mass, strength, or physical performance in 180 men 50-79 years old.